osrf-migration/gazebo-wiki/buildcop.md

 ...

+---

 ## Tasks

 A build cop:

-1. Actively monitors the [BuildCopFail page](https://build.osrfoundation.org/view/main/view/BuildCopFail/) for failures.
+1. Actively monitors the [Gazebo](https://github.com/osrf/buildfarmer/blob/master/Gazebo.md) and [Ignition](https://github.com/osrf/buildfarmer/blob/master/Ignition.md) pages for failures.
 At a minimum this should be done once per day.

 1. Restart any builds that appear to have failed for spurious reasons.

 1. Notifies the pull request creator and reviewers when a build breaks due to their pull request.
-This is done by creating a task in the [simulation build cop asana project](https://app.asana.com/0/730044667471131/732514688627118).
-Assign the task to the appropriate people and set the task status to Fail.
-The build cop should not debug the failure.
+Under normal circumstances, the build cop should not debug the failure.

-1. If you cannot easily determine which pull-request broke the build, then all associated pull requests with be will be notified.
+1. If you cannot easily determine which pull-request broke the build, then all associated pull requests will be notified.

 1. Send out a daily report about the build status, and create an entry on this wiki (see the report list below).